Skip to main content

 So we built what we wanted: small groups, real guides, slow pace, honest pricing.
 We handle the permits, the logistics, the early morning arrangements.
 The traveller gets to actually travel.

-Four years and 200 journeys later, the principle is the same.
+One year in, and the principle is the same.
 We only go to places we know.
 We only work with guides we trust.
 And we never put more than 8 people in a group.

 “The best moment of every journey is when the traveller stops asking what's next and just exists where they are.”